p-raj/p-raj.github.io/angered-by-questions.md

-Thought: if one gets agitated by the questions the reasons could be one of the following
+Thought: if one gets agitated by the questions, the reasons could be one of the following
 -  they are trying to manipulate you
 - don’t have an answer, but putting up a facade
 - saving their ego